Skip to table of contents

 Longer-term change: what becomes embedded in practice

-Outcomes that develop over repeated review cycles and sustained organizational commitment
+Outcomes that develop over repeated review cycles and sustained organisational commitment

 Outcome What this looks like in practice

-Institutional culture shiftsThe focus moves from individual accommodation toward proactive inclusion — affecting procurement, faculty development, and organizational identity.
-Accessibility stops being "someone else's job" and becomes a shared expectation embedded in how the organization hires, trains, procures, and governs.
+Accessibility stops being "someone else's job" and becomes a shared expectation embedded in how the organisation hires, trains, procures, and governs.

-The questions below are designed to help you think through your organization's current relationship with accessibility.
+The questions below are designed to help you think through your organisation's current relationship with accessibility.
 They are not a formal assessment — there are no scores or categories.
-They are intended to surface useful questions and help identify where the most productive focus might be for your context.
+They are intended to surface useful questions and help identify where the most productive focus may be for your context.
+Working through them with colleagues across different roles often yields more complete and honest responses.

 On your current knowledge of barriers